-The Club de Mar Mallorca paddlers become champion and runner-up in Portugal in the 60-64 years old category.
+The Club de Mar Mallorca paddlers become champion and runner-up in Portugal in the category of 60-64 year-olds.

 Donatella Monteleone has become the first Club de Mar Mallorca athlete to win a world title.
 She did it at the World Sea Kayaking Championships held on the 6th of October in Viana do Castelo, Portugal.
 Monteleone was the winner in the 60-64 years old category in an event in which another Club de Mar athlete, Elena García Horrach, was runner-up in the same class.

 Eight athletes from the Club de Mar Mallorca participated in the World Championship in Portugal, which put the finishing touch to the season.
-The head of the canoeing section, Ginés Cerdán, points out that the objective for this event “was to compete, to gain experience, to see the good ones, South Africans, Australians…, in action, to paddle in the Atlantic, which we had never been to before, and to enjoy it”.
+The head of the canoeing section, Ginés Cerdán, points out that the objective for this event “was to compete, to gain experience, to see the good ones; South Africans, Australians etc in action, to paddle in the Atlantic, which we had never done before, and to enjoy it”.

-Elena García Horrach has been federated for seven years: “I come from the Andratx club, but I was the only veteran and they didn’t take me into account very much.
-Then, three years ago, I proposed to Ginés to come to the club because I saw how they worked and how united they were as a team.
+Elena García Horrach in turn has been federated for seven years: “I come from the club in Andratx, but I was the only veteran and they didn’t pay much attention to me.
+Then, three years ago, I proposed to Ginés to come to Club de Mar because I saw how they worked and how united they were as a team.
 Here I felt appreciated as an athlete and thanks to Ginés’ patience and dedication, I have been learning a little more every day”.

 The World Championships was Monteleone’s first international competition, with the exception of the Eurochallenge in Formentera a few years ago.
-“At first I was going to Portugal to get to know the atmosphere and Ginés told me to take the kayak and, since we were going, to paddle.
+“At first I was going to Portugal to get a feel for the atmosphere, but Ginés told me to take the kayak and, since we were going, to paddle.
 In the end I signed up, but I didn’t have any expectations.
-I had never paddled in the Atlantic before but I have done a lot of boat sailing and I knew the difference with the Mediterranean.
+I had never paddled in the Atlantic before but I have sailed boats a lot and I knew the difference compared to the Mediterranean.
 In the Atlantic the waves are bigger, gigantic, but they don’t break.
-In the Mediterranean it is shorter but more aggressive”.
+In the Mediterranean they are shorter but more aggressive”.
 Elena García Horrach had a similar experience: “I was more than happy just to have the opportunity to take part in a World Championship”.

 The veterans section of the Club de Mar Mallorca also achieved fifth and sixth place in the men’s competition thanks to Manuel López and Carlos Díaz.
 “This World Championship has shown the great international level that our veterans have reached thanks to their constant effort training six days a week and also thanks to the club’s commitment to this group, which has become a reference for the rest of the categories due to their drive and desire to work and continue enjoying the sport at any age”, explains Ginés Cerdán.